Job Interviews - How To Win at Job Interviews

-The job interviews are the strategic conversations with a purpose.
-Your goal is to persuade the employer that you have skills, background and ability to do the job, and that you can comfortably fit into they organization.
+The job interviews are strategic conversations with a purpose.
+Your goal is to persuade the employer that you have the skills, background and ability to do the job and that you can comfortably fit into the organization.

 At the same job interview, you should also be gathering information about the job, future career opportunities and the organization to figure out if the position and work environment are right for you.

 You can strongly influence the job interview outcome if you realize that an interview is not an objective process in which the employer offers the job to the best candidate based on merit alone.

 Remember, these same keywords you used in your resume or CV will be the foundation for your job interviews.
 Not only do you need to be able to write about your keywords, but also during an interview, you must be able to verbally communicate about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.

 A job interview is rather a highly subjective encounter in which the interviewer offers the job to the qualified person whom s/he likes best.
 Personality, confidence, enthusiasm, a positive look and excellent interpersonal and communication skills count heavily.